divVerent/aaaaxy/CONTRIBUTING.md

 -   `%s walks towards %s`
 -   `%[1]s walks towards %[2]s` - same but with explicit indexes
 -   `%[2]s is where %[1]s walks towards` - reordered

+### Trying It Out

+If you compiled the game from source code, you can quickly try out your downloaded translations from Transifex using `scripts/try-from-transifex.sh`.
+When using the game from a binary download from GitHub's "Releases" section, you can try it out as follows instead (here, `xx` stands for the short name of the language you are translating to):

+1. Unpack the release zip file, as usual.
+2. Open a command prompt in the directory containing the game.
+3. Run `./aaaaxy -dump_embedded_assets=data`
+4. If the language isn't in the game yet:
+    1. Edit `data/assets/locales/LINGUAS` to include the `xx`.
+    2. Create a subdirectory in `data/assets/locales` named `xx`.
+5. Put your translated `game.po` and `level.po` files in the subdirectory within `data/assets/locales/xx`.
+6. Run `./aaaaxy -cheat_replace_embedded_assets=data -language=xx` to
+    run the game with the modified data.

 ## Community Guidelines